Your cart

 What does non-toxic mean?

 Non-toxic claims generally refer to the exclusion of ingredients that have been linked to toxic responses in humans: neuro-disruption, hormone disruption, cancer, even death.
-However, there are no specific standards or verifications for the non-toxic claim.

 What are enzymes and how do they work?